 - Excellent interpersonal skills

-- Bachelor’s Degree in Education, Mathematics, or Sciences
+- Bachelor’s Degree in Education or related field

 - Self-motivated and self-directed